What is an Analyst Relations programme?

 Why can’t I wait until they reach out to me?

-Tiering is the process of arranging analysts by relevance, based on your requirements.
+Tiering is the process of arranging analysts by relevance based on your requirements.

-Tier One: Analysts who have demonstrated direct customer contact (documented presence in deals), frequently author reports covering the organisation’s markets, knowledgeable and credible, able to bring fresh insights to executives, and are willing to be leveraged for visible, marketable content such as blog or other social media posts and media quotes.
+Tier One: Analysts who have demonstrated direct customer contact (documented presence in deals), frequently author reports covering the organisation’s markets, are knowledgeable and credible, able to bring fresh insights to executives, and are willing to be leveraged for visible, marketable content such as a blog or other social media posts and media quotes.